• 08.04.2024

 The International Monetary Fund (IMF) claims to have added the fight against climate change to its mandated work, but when designing plans to help countries restore economic stability, it pushes them to deepen their dependence on fossil fuels, which are the main cause of global warming.
 This is exactly what is happening in Argentina, its largest debtor, with a liability of more than 44 billion dollars.

-This is shown in the report “The IMF talks about climate change, but it pushes Argentina into more and more fracking.
-The IMF, its climate policy and the conditions for Argentina” by Recourse and Periodistas por el Planeta, which was compiled on the basis of information contained in public IMF documents.
+This is shown in the report: “The IMF talks about climate change, but it pushes Argentina into more and more fracking” by Recourse and Periodistas por el Planeta, which was compiled on the basis of information contained in public IMF documents.

 The IMF explicitly supports Argentina’s large-scale export of fossil fuels so as to balance fiscal accounts and have the capacity to repay debt, without paying any attention to the needs of domestic consumption.
 This is demonstrated by the conditions included in the 2022 loan agreement between Argentina and the IMF that include an increase in gas and electricity rates.
 The conditions rely only on the idea of establishing carbon pricing as a tool to confront the climate crisis, instead of focusing on underlying policies that could question the expansion of the fossil fuels frontier.